vlang/vinix/README.md

 make # Build the distribution and image.
 ```

-This step will take a while.
+This step will take a while, for a minimal distro image, `make basics` is
+available.

 ### To test